I am Butterfingers, mostly because I’m quite the klutz.

 My name is Ming-Cheau Lin, I live in Cape Town and I love to eat.

-I am originally from Tainan, Taiwan and South Africa has been my home since my family moved to Bloemfontein when I was three.
-But my fondness for Asian cuisine is deeply etched into my palate.
-I find that being Taiwanese has exposed me to a diverse range of flavours, so I consider myself very fortunate to have experienced so much.
+I am originally from Tainan, Taiwan and South Africa has been my home since my family immigrated to Bloemfontein when I was three.
+I identify as Asian South African.

 Spending my childhood as an immigrant in a strong Afrikaans culture was humbling.
 I found out what it meant to be different from a very young age — I was teased for bringing strange foods to school and for having different customs.
 I was embarrassed, and now as an adult, I’m embarrassed again.
 But this time, because I’m sad to admit I steered away from my culture in my youth when there’s so much depth and beauty behind it.

 I studied at Vega doing brand communication in Cape Town, graduating in 2009 and now am a freelance copywriter, specialising in food content and concepts in both digital and traditional media.
 I develop East Asian-style recipes and desserts (with an international diploma in Patisserie obtained through City & Guilds).

 My blog’s purpose is to keep a record of the recipes I love and create (mostly Taiwanese recipes my parents use), as well as creative fusions of Taiwanese and South African recipes, to introduce new flavours, new textures, new ingredients to South Africans.
 My blog has evolved over the years… and now I’m learning more and more on feminism, sharing stories on what it’s like to be a woman of colour in South Africa’s advertising industry, what it’s like to be East Asian in a race-sensitive country like ours, to be Asian South African and it all fits.